JONSASSE/432-2018/projects/project1/README.md

 Your final portfolio will include
     - (a) a `.csv` file of the [data](https://github.com/THOMASELOVE/432-2018/tree/master/projects/project1#characteristics-of-an-acceptable-data-set),
-    - (b) a R Markdown file built on **the Project 1 template** containing the information listed below, and
+    - (b) a R Markdown file built on [the Project 1 template](https://raw.githubusercontent.com/THOMASELOVE/432-2018/master/projects/project1/project1-template.Rmd) containing the information listed below, and
     - (c) an HTML document which is the unedited result of knitting your Markdown file.

 ### The twelve tasks that should be included in the final portfolio.

-These tasks should absolutely be built up from your proposal, by adding the last three sections.
+These tasks should absolutely be built up from your proposal, by adding the last three sections to the work you did there.
+The use of [the Project 1 template](https://raw.githubusercontent.com/THOMASELOVE/432-2018/master/projects/project1/project1-template.Rmd) is required.

 - 1-9.
 The materials from your proposal, after editing, as needed, to reflect what you actually did and clarifying any points of confusion.
 - 10. A section on your linear regression model.
 This should include all relevant code used to prepare your final results.
 We should be easily capable of finding: